hermonochy/Rescueland/The Planet File.md

 Tech Level: military + 12

 Population: 8.9798*10^18

-Atmospere: Nitrogen 90%, Hydrogen 8%, Oxygen 1%
+Atmosphere: Nitrogen 90%, Hydrogen 8%, Oxygen 1%

 General: This is the first of the three 'superpowers', along with Helucky and Recola.
-Rescueland specialises in quality of their troops, even if they have the smallest army.
+Rescueland specialises in the quality of their troops, even if they have the smallest army.
 The entire planet is sometimes covered in the largest FFG known in history.
 If an invasion is attempted, they must collect right in front of the FFG until it expires if a successful invasion is to be attempted.

 ## Hermonochy